8 Satisfying MSN Careers Nurse Leaders Should Consider

 Nursing Leadership and Administration students focus more on the business side of nursing and healthcare, developing the leadership, management and administration skills they’ll need to transform healthcare in their workplace.

-The Nursing Education track is for those who are passionate about educating the next generation of nurses.
-On top of the advanced knowledge of pharmacology, pathophysiology and patient assessment found in both MSN tracks, they’ll gain knowledge of curriculum design and teaching strategies.
+The Nursing Education track is for those who are passionate about educating the current and next generation of nurses.
+On top of the advanced knowledge of pharmacology, pathophysiology and patient assessment found in all MSN tracks, they’ll gain knowledge of curriculum design and teaching strategies.

 What can you do with an MSN: Careers in Nursing Education

 If you’re considering embarking on this track, you’ll be happy to hear that nurse educators are in demand.
-The Bureau of Labor Statistics projects that 371,500 new registered nursing jobs will be created between 2018 and 2028.1 These nurses don’t appear out of thin air—they’ll need educators to help train the next generation of nurses in order to meet this demand.
+The Bureau of Labor Statistics projects that 276,800 new registered nursing jobs will be created from 2020 through 2030.1 These nurses don’t appear out of thin air—they’ll need educators to help train the next generation of nurses in order to meet this demand.

-“Nationally, we’re short nurse educators,” says Rich.
-“We need to get more nurses into education, or we’ll have no one else to teach.”
+“Nationally, we’re short nurse educators,” says Dr. Rich.
+“We need to get more nurses into education, or we’ll have no one else [who can] teach.”

-If you’re passionate about lifelong learning and educating the next generation of nurses, nursing education could be the right fit for you.
+If you’re passionate about lifelong learning and educating the current and next generation of nurses, nursing education could be the right fit for you.

 So what can you expect to learn?
 In addition to core courses, you’ll take the following courses for your education specialization: